aai-institute/pyDVL/docs/getting-started/benchmarking.md

 ---
-title: Benchmarking valuation methods
+title: Benchmarking tasks
+alias:
+  name: benchmarking-tasks
 ---

-# Benchmarking tasks
+# Benchmarking tasks  { #benchmarking-tasks }

 Because the magnitudes of values or influences from different algorithms, or datasets, are not comparable to each other, evaluation of the methods is typically done with _downstream tasks_.

-## Benchmarking valuation methods
+## Benchmarking valuation methods  { #benchmarking-valuation-methods }

 Data valuation is particularly useful for data selection, pruning and inspection in general.
 For this reason, the most common benchmarks are